hypothesis/h/lib/h_pyramid_sentry/README.md

 Hypothesis Pyramid Sentry Extension
 ===================================

-A small library intended to log messages to help [Sentry](https://sentry.io) with the ability to filter out unwanted messages.
+A library which integrates [Sentry](https://sentry.io) into Pyramid with the ability to filter out unwanted messages.

 What should I use this for?
 ---------------------------